-Table 6: Operational Guidelines - Limited Option Initial Resource Allocation Priority Limited Management option fires are assigned the lowest resource allocation priority.
+Table 6: Operational Guidelines - Limited Option Initial Resource Allocation Priority Limited Management Option fires are assigned the lowest resource allocation priority.
 Exception: When on-the-ground actions are warranted, the resource allocation priority is equivalent to the management option designation of the site being protected.
 For example, if an action on a fire within Limited is an attempt to keep the fire from burning on to a Full site, the resource allocation priority should be equal to that given to Full.
 Detection Detection coverage will be commensurate with fire conditions and availability of detection resources.
 Jurisdictional agencies may negotiate additional detection flights with protecting agencies.
-Initial Notification Requirements Immediately contact jurisdictional agencies whose lands may be impacted by the fire during the first two burning periods.
-Default Initial Action (Standard Response) Conduct surveillance, assessment, and site protection as warranted.
+Initial Notification Requirements Immediately contact the affected jurisdictional agency(ies).
+All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
+Default Initial Action (Standard Response) Assess the fire's potential to affect neighboring values.
+Conduct surveillance, and site protection as warranted.
 Initial Action Priorities 1.
 Protect human life.
-FIOITIES 2.
-Protect qualifying sites and natural resources from damage by wildfire.
+2. Protect qualifying sites and natural resources from damage by wildfire.
 3. Allow fires to burn naturally to the extent possible in order to protect, maintain, and enhance natural and cultural resources and maintain natural fire regimes.
 Extended Action Periodic surveillance will continue for the duration of the fire to evaluate fire behavior and threats.
 Surveillance frequency will be determined by the protecting agency in coordination with the affected jurisdictional agencies.
 If the pre-designated surveillance response is no longer appropriate, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
-Contact additional jurisdictional agencies if their lands become threatened.
+Assess fires periodically and contact additional jurisdictional agencies if their lands are potentially threatened.
 Resource Benefit Objectives It is routinely appropriate to manage all or part of Limited fires for resource benefit.
 A documented decision analysis and support process may be needed based on complexity or initiated at the discretion of an affected jurisdictional agency.